tpm2dev/tpm.dev.tutorials/README.md

 ## Motivation

+To share developer-friendly resources about Trusted Platform Modules(TPM) and hardware security, including other Hardware Security Modules(HSM).

+Why GitHub?
-To have an easy way of improving existing tutorials and collaborate on creating new ones.
+- To have an easy way of improving existing [TPM.dev] tutorials
+- To collaborate on creating new ones

 ## Current list of tutorials from [TPM.dev] members

 1. Attestation, MakeCredential, ActivateCredential
 1. Boot with TPM: Secure vs Measured vs Trusted
 1. Random Number Generator
+1. TPM Introduction (Work in progress - PR #8)

 ## List of tutorials that will be transfered to GitHub from [TPM.dev]

-1. Attestation Keys (AK/AIK)
 1. Localities
 1. Remote Attestation protocols
 1. Quick setup for TPM.dev courses